tsboom/dwetl/README.md

 Prerequisites: Python 3.7, pip, virtualenv

+1. **Download DWETL and install the requirements into a virtualeenv.**

    Start by cloning the repo and unzipping it into your /apps/git directory, or wherever your UMD Libraries repos are stored on your local machine.

-Go into the repo's root directory.
+   Go into the repo's root directory.	`cd dwetl`

-`cd dwetl`

-Create a virtualenv called venv using Python 3.
+   Create a virtualenv called venv using Python 3. `virtualenv venv`

-`virtualenv venv`
+   Activate your virtual environment. `source venv/bin/activate` You will see (venv) appear in the left side of your command line prompt, showing that you are in the virtual environment.

-Enter your virtual environment and check to see if `python --version` shows python 3.7.
+   Check to see if `python --version` is 3.7.

-`source venv/bin/activate`

-Make sure your python version is Python 3.7.
-If it isn't, delete that venv directory and create a new one.

-`python3 -m venv venv`
+   If it's not python 3, delete that venv directory and create a new one like this `python3 -m venv venv`

-Make sure when you are inside your virtual environment `(venv)` should show up in your terminal on the left-hand side, and your python --version should be Python 3.

-`pip install -r requirements.txt`
+   Install the requiremeents. `pip install -r requirements.txt`

    If you get an error about psycopg2, you will need to make sure you have postgresql installed.
    You can do it with homebrew `brew install postgresql` and try installing the requirements again.

+2. **Set up your environment**

    Copy the "env_example" file to ".env" and edit the .env file with your environment information:

    `cp env_example .env`

+   Edit the .env file and enter

+3. ** Set up the DWETL, test DWETL, and reporting databases**

-Setup the database.
+   1. Setup the database.
 See [Database Setup](docs/database_setup.md) in docs.

+4.

 See [Database Usage](docs/database_usage.md) for information about programmatically accessing to the database.